 Esker designs and produces software application for companies and is a worldwide provider of document management solutions.
-Esker software products are sold in the form of user licenses or on-demand online services.
-In 2011, sales of software licenses and on-demand services accounted for 55% of revenue.
-The balance represented revenue from services (training and installation assistance, outsourced mailings, re-invoicing of transport, etc.), maintenance and product upgrades, and hardware parts (fax boards) associated with these products.
+Esker software products are sold in the form of on-demand online services or user licenses.
+In 2012, sales of software licenses and on-demand services accounted for 60% of revenue.
+The balance represented revenue from services (training and installation assistance, re-invoicing of transport, etc.), maintenance and product upgrades, and hardware parts (fax boards) associated with these products.